Science and engineering graduates with communication and sales skills face good prospects as the demand for technical sales engineers increases

 - applied science

 Entry with a HND only or with no higher qualifications is possible, depending on the industry, type of product and expected expertise.
-You will usually need several years' experience in a related area and product/service knowledge.
+You will usually need several years' experience in a related area and product or service knowledge.

 Postgraduate qualifications are not normally required but may be useful if they provide specific knowledge of a technical area in which you would like to work.